Charlespkuer/Charlespkuer/README.md

 - 👋 Hi, I’m @Charlespkuer
-- 👀 I’m interested in nothing
+- 👀 I’m interested in fitness and swimming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to use python to create simple games
 - 💞️ I’m looking to collaborate on nothing
-- 📫 My E-mail is 3231744481@qq.com
+- 📫 My E-mail is 2100011536@stu.pku.edu.cn

 <!---
 Charlespkuer/Charlespkuer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.